gu1shermo/tools_maya_ati_m1/README.md

 ## TOOL1: Light Manager

 The Maya Light Manager is a tool written in Maya that allows you to manage all the attributes of lights in your scene.
 With this tool, you can easily select lights, enable/disable lights, as well as control their properties, such as color, intensity, and radius.
-The tool updates himself when adding / removing lights.
+The tool updates himself when adding / removing lights and all actions are synchronized with Maya UI.

 ### Features Light Manager